sopherapps/ckydb/implementations/go-ckydb/README.md

 go get github.com/sopherapps/ckydb/implementations/go-ckydb
 ```

-- Create a main.py file in the project folder and add the following code
+- Create a main.go file in the project folder and add the following code

 ```go
 package main